-You can create a symbol by first selecting one or more objects and then using one of the following methods:
+You can create a component by first selecting one or more objects and then using one of the following methods:

-- Right click on the object and select “Make Symbol”
+- Right click on the object and select “Make Component”

 - Use the shortcut CMD + K (Mac) & CTRL + K (Win)